Johanna Kern

+Johanna Kern is a Polish–Canadian film producer, screenwriter, director, author, entrepreneur, and researcher.
+She wrote, directed, and produced the fantasy feature film Shadowland: The Legend.

+Kern has published articles in film and media journals, including *Kinema*, on topics such as film economics.

+She also authored work on theoretical models involving frequency-based frameworks, presenting her synthesis in *The Theory of All: The Physics and Mathematics of Frequencies* (2025).

 Early life, education and beginning of artistic career

 Johanna Kern was born in Poland, where she studied Fine Arts at the Visual Arts College, Kielce.
 She then studied drama as an actor/apprentice in theatre, also in Kielce.
 She became a professional actress, and after moving to Toronto, Canada, continued acting on stage and screen.
 The first screen credit she earned in Canadian film was for a principal role of Mrs. Yarulewski in "Sam & Me" (as Johanna Kern-Wronikowski), a feature by Deepa Mehta.
 At the same time, Kern also ran "SMYK" theatre company in Toronto, focusing its repertoire on young audiences, and worked as a radio Host/Producer at "Breakfast Radio Zet", a show targeting Polish-Canadian audiences in the Toronto area.
 Later, she continued her education at Ryerson Polytechnic University, and graduated with an honors B.A. degree in Applied Arts/Film Studies.

 Kern was also the founder of "Kid Stage", an acting school for children, teenagers and young adults, operating in Mississauga, Ontario.
 She taught acting to over 100 children each semester, and produced stage musicals with a large cast of over 200 child actors and dancers, including "Kid Stage" students.

 In 2002, Kern decided to use one of her stage plays, "Frank, Big Baba and Forty Thieves" as the basis for her fantasy / family feature film.
 While "Frank, Big Baba and Forty Thieves" was a stage musical, filled with dancers playing "Robbers", the film version of the story (later titled "Shadowland: The Legend") was structured around fantasy creatures called "Shadows", played by dozens of highly skilled martial artists.